Cindy-xdZhang/Jpeg_HDRI/README.md

 # Jpeg_HDRI
-This rerpo is an implementation of the paper "Multi-exposure Fusion With JPEG Compression Guidance" on VCIP2018.
+This repo is an implementation of the paper "Multi-exposure Fusion With JPEG Compression Guidance" on VCIP2018.

 To understand more , there is a supplementary file.